 There is information about

 This fairly new painkiller comes from the red chilli pepper.
 It is called capsaicin (Axsain or Zacin).
 It is a cream you put on your skin to relieve tingly or burning pain, known as nerve pain.
 The idea is that the burning sensation you get when you put the cream on desensitises that area to pain.
-In other words, you feel the pain less after the burning of the chilli!
 This cream is available on prescription in the UK for arthritic pain, nerve pain called neuralgia and peripheral neuropathy, which can be a lasting effect of some cancer drugs.
 If you have tried other drugs for this type of pain and they haven't helped, it may be worth discussing capsaicin with your doctor.

 Bone pain and fractures can be a problem in advanced cancer.
 Bisphosphonates are drugs that are used to treat these problems.
 These drugs bind to areas where bone has been destroyed.
 This slows down the damage caused by cancer cells.

 There are a number of new bisphosphonate drugs in clinical trials.
 They include ibandronate and zoledronic acid (Zometa).
 You can find details of trials using bisphosphonates on our clinical trials database.
 Type 'bisphosphonate' into the free text search box.

 Researchers are looking at a drug called sativex for cancer pain that cannot be controlled with other strong painkillers.
 The main active ingredients of Sativex are tetrahydrocannabinol (THC) and cannabidiol (CBD).
 Both of these ingredients come from the cannabis (marijuana) plant.
 To find trials using sativex, type 'sativex' into the free text search box on our clinical trials database.